one-and-only/Suppabotta/README.md

     }
     ```
 * `disableCrossCurrency | boolean`: Disable cross-currency trading in all trading strategies (Ex: disable trading between Exchange A RTM-BTC and Exchange B RTM-USDT)
+* `inventoryDefinition | array`: This object defines the maximum amount of each currency that can be used in use at any one time on FloatingArbitrage trades.
+Use the currency code to signify each coin.
+The following is the object format:
+    ```json
+    [
+        "Coinex": {
+            "USDT": 1000,
+            "BTC": 100
+        },
+        "TradeOgre": {
+            "USDT": 500,
+            "BTC": 50
+        }
+    ]
+    ```